-Best Value Schools publishes college degree rankings with the belief of how one's higher education should be, both, affordable and an investment of continued value for the students who pursue them.
+Best Value Schools (BVS) publishes college degree rankings.
+We believe that higher education should be both affordable and an investment of continued value for students.

 - Institutional and educational support

 A degree’s long-term value might include factors such as:

 - Prospective salaries for specific industries

 Best Value Schools scores each school on a scale of 1-100.
 In order to calculate a score, we consider the weighted categories listed below.